The Colorado Springs Mortgage Authority

 There are various complexities when dealing with mortgages.
 From understanding which loan program is right for you, to learning the in’s-and-out’s of private mortgage insurance, refinancing, what is needed for VA appraisals, FHA loan limits, the differences between home equity and HELOC, and so much more.
-As a mortgage broker in Colorado Springs, we have gathered the most popular questions our team receives so you may continue your mortgage education.
+As a mortgage broker in Colorado Springs, the Reichert Mortgage Team has gathered the most popular questions our team receives so you may continue your mortgage education.

 A mortgage is the type of loan you get to finance the purchase of a home.
 A mortgage allows you to buy your home by borrowing funds from a bank or other mortgage lender using the home itself as collateral.
 You could say it is like purchasing your home on credit and just like a credit card, you make payments each month to your mortgage lender.
 These monthly payments will include principal, interest, property taxes, homeowner’s insurance and in some cases, private mortgage insurance.

 Mortgage principal is the amount you paid for your home.
 If you purchase a home for $220,000, then your principal is $220,000.

 Mortgage interest is the amount you pay to your mortgage lender for the use of that lender’s funds.
 In other words, the price you pay for borrowing funds to purchase your home.

 The taxes you pay in your monthly mortgage payment are property taxes.
 Property taxes are assessed by your local Tax Assessor annually and paid for on a monthly basis as part of your mortgage payment.

 Homeowner’s insurance is required and included in your monthly mortgage payments.
 This insurance protects the home from losses, damages and liability from accidents, and consequently, protects the lender’s investment.